Jump to a specific page - are you interested in:

 Limited.
 This type limits you to working on residential roofs.
 The residences must consist of 8 units or less.

 Unlimited.
-This type is broader and allows you to work on any kind of roof (residential, commercial, industrial, etc.).
+This type is broader and allows you to work on any type of roof (residential, commercial, industrial, etc.).

 If you’re a plumber, you will have to apply for a plumbing license through the Illinois Department of Public Health.
 Other work that requires a license from this state department includes: